glu-factory/glu/README.md

 # glu

-> develop graphical user iunterfaces for your favourite command line tools
+> develop graphical user interfaces for your favourite command line tools

 Providing a generalised means of developing and distributing super lightweight user interfaces.
 Glu allows developers to make system level calls from the browser; making it trivial to develop a GUI for your favourite command line tools.